Dear WebCV user:

 The WebCV Team is happy to help if you have any questions or would like us to walk you through the process.
 Please contact our Help Desk at 416-946-3289 or firstname.lastname@example.org for assistance.

 Can't make it to our group training sessions or don't have time to schedule in-person training?
 No problem!
 You can click here to watch our new series of WebCV training videos covering the following:

 - Creative Professional Activities

 For optimal WebCV experience, we recommend using Mozilla Firefox as your web browser.
 We have found that Firefox provides the fastest WebCV performance of any browser currently available.
 It is completely free and compatible with Windows, Mac, and Linux operating systems.
 Please visit the Firefox homepage to get started.
 Google Chrome currently works with WebCV, although it is not an officially supported browser by our software provider.

 Please note: Since Internet Explorer versions 9-11 are not fully compatible with WebCV, your browser will not work properly unless you turn on "Compatibility View".
-Please click here for instructions on how to do this, or keep reading below.
+Please click here for instructions on how to do this.
 Previous versions of Internet Explorer (6 to 8) work fine with WebCV.